Logan Eggleston: College career

 Eggleton played at the University of Texas from 2018 to 2022.
 She was named Big 12 Conference Freshman of the Year in 2018.
 She became captain of the Longhorns as a sophomore.
 She became the president of the school's Student-Athlete Advisory Committee in 2020, taking part in campus activism to rename landmarks and build statues of former black students, and sitting on a committee to review the minstrelsy-related school song "The Eyes of Texas", during the George Floyd protests that summer.
 She took Texas to the 2020 NCAA tournament finals and was named Big 12 Player of the Year for the first of three times (2020, 2021, 2022).

 In her fifth year of eligibility, Eggleston led Texas to win the 2022 NCAA championship alongside fellow first-team All-Americans Asjia O'Neal and Zoe Fleck.
 Eggleston was named the tournament's Most Outstanding Player and the national AVCA Player of the Year.
 She won five straight Big 12 championships at Texas and set the Big 12 career ace record with 208 aces.

 Professional career

 Eggleston signed a 11/2-year contract with the Turkish volleyball club Galatasaray S.K., based in Istanbul, during the 2022–23 season.

 In December 2024, Eggleston joined LOVB Austin ahead of LOVB Pro's inaugural season.
 Austin was fifth of six teams in the 2025 regular season, going 5–11.
 However, in the inaugural LOVB finals, the team clicked and completed two reverse sweeps, against Salt Lake and No. 1 Atlanta, before winning the championship game in three sets over Omaha.
 Eggleston and Madi Skinner led the team with 17 kills each in the title game.
+Eggleston stayed with Austin for another season where they won back to back league championships.

+Italian club Chieri '76 announced Eggleston will be joining them for the 2026/2027 season.